AI benchmark for personal computers

 To run MLPerf Client, open a command line instance in the directory where you’ve unzipped the files.
 In Windows 11 Explorer, if you are viewing the unzipped files, you can right-click in the Explorer window and choose “Open in Terminal” to start a PowerShell session in the appropriate folder.

-The JSON config files specify the acceleration paths and configuration options recommended by each of the participating hardware vendors: AMD, Intel, and NVIDIA.
+The JSON config files specify the acceleration paths and configuration options recommended by each of the participating hardware vendors.

-To run the benchmark, you need to call the benchmark executable while using the -c flag and specifying which config file to use.
-If you don’t use the -c flag to specify a config file, the benchmark will not run.
+To run the benchmark, you need to call the benchmark executable while using the -c flag and specify

 The commands in question are:

-So, for instance, you could run the NVIDIA ONNX Runtime DirectML path by typing:
+So, for instance, you could run Llama 3.1 8B Instruct via the NVIDIA ONNX Runtime DirectML path by typing:

 Here’s how that interaction should look: